Evaluating gesture generation in a large-scale open challenge: The GENEA Challenge 2022

 Unlike the human-likeness studies, the responses in the appropriateness studies are restricted to three categories and do not necessarily come in pairs for statistical testing in the same way as for the parallel sliders in HEMVIP.
 A different method for identifying significant differences therefore needs to be adopted.
 We used Barnard's test \cite{barnard1945new} to identify statistically significant differences at the level $\alpha=0.05$ between all pairs of distinct conditions, applying the Holm-Bonferroni method \cite{holm1979simple} to correct for multiple comparisons as before.
 (Here and forthwith, we only consider the relative preference in the sample after dividing ties equally.)
 Barnard's test is considered more appropriate than Fisher's exact test for a product of two independent binomial distributions \cite{lydersen2009recommended}, as here.

 Our statistical analysis found 13 of 45 condition pairs to be significantly different in the full-body study and 10 out of 55 condition pairs to be significantly different in the upper-body study.
 Specifically, FNA/UNA were significantly more appropriate for the specific speech signal compared to all other, synthetic conditions.
 In addition, FSH was significantly more appropriate than FBT, FSC, FSD, and FSF in the full-body study.
+As before, the significant differences we identified in the two studies are visualised in Fig.\ \ref{fig:humlikedifferences} which uses the same condition order as the box plot and shows which conditions were found to be rated significantly above or below which other conditions.
 No other pairwise differences were statistically significant in either study.

 Instead of comparing the appropriateness of different synthesis approaches against one another, one may instead compare to a random baseline (50/50 performance), and test if the observed effect size is statistically significantly different from zero.
 We can assess this at the 0.05 level by checking whether or not the confidence interval on the effect size overlaps with chance performance.
-From this perspective, FSA, FSB, FSG, FSH, FSI are significantly more appropriate than chance in the full-body study, and all systems except UBT are more appropriate than chance in the upper-body study.
+From this perspective, FNA, FSA, FSB, FSG, FSH, FSI are significantly more appropriate than chance in the full-body study, and all conditions except UBT are more appropriate than chance in the upper-body study.
 Unlike other significance tests in the subjective evaluation, these assessments do not include a correction for multiple comparisons.